Ddaretrogamer/sword-and-shield-ultimate-plus-wiki/docs/index.md

         After beating Opal, the event in Hammerlocke may cause a crash, please put down an in game save after beating Opal.
 I think i have resolved this in the latest update, but better safe than sorry.

         Changing the Button Mode in game option to anything but "help" will cause the menu to be slow.
 Please leave it set to "help".
-=== "Mystery Gifts"
-    ### "Wyndon Gift Codes"
-    In the city of Wyndon, in the pokecenter, there is a gift item that you can interact with.
-Putting in these codes will give you some cool Pokemon!

-    ??? info "Codes"
-        "3211" - Zacian (shiny)
-        "4092" - Zamazenta (shiny)
-        "4284" - Eternatus (shiny)
-        "4418" - Eevee lvl 5 (shiny)
-        "4493" - Machamp (shiny)
-        "5377" - Corviknight (shiny)
-        "5563" - Alcremie (shiny)
-        "7060" - Victini
-        "7268" - Meloetta
-        "7877" - Diancie
-        "7909" - Hoopa (with "prisonbottle" item)
-        "7950" - Marshadow
-        "8033" - Zarude
-        "8992" - Melmetal (shiny)
-        "2023" - Charizard (shiny)
-        "oizber" - 2 x Calyrex Rider (shiny)
-        "ufhgdz" - Ash Pikachu (shiny)
-        "jsvmru" - Rayquaza (shiny)
-        "uhqyek" - Deoxys (shiny)
-        "bluestars4" - Mewtwo (shiny)

-        All are lvl 60 (except for Eevee) and most are shinies.
 === "Gym Puzzle Walkthroughs"
     ### WIP